trampgeek/moodle-qtype_coderunner/Readme.md

 question authors to grade a submission differently according to what was previously submitted.
 It could, for example, be a json-encoded record of the correctness of the different tests.
+ 1. files (new, experimental): this allows the question author to return temporary files that are displayed within the response page.
+It is a JSON object mapping filenames to the corresponding base4 encoded file contents.
+This parameter is intended primarily for returning image files that will be displayed in the feedback, but could have other uses.
+If a 'files' attribute is present, the files are written to the Moodle file area and URLs generated to reference those files.
+The URLs are then used to update any occurrences of the strings
+ `src="filename"` or `href="filename"` within the 'prologuehtml', 'testresults', 'epiloguehtml' and 'instructorhtml' attributes to use the full URL instead of just the filename.
+Unmatched filenames are disregarded.
+Single quotes instead of double quotes can also be used in the 'src' and 'href' attribute assignments.
+Files are timestamped so the same filename can be used unambiguously in multiple grade responses.

 Combinator-template grading gives the user complete control of the feedback to the student as well as of the grading process.
 The ability to include HTML